Current Status and Sustainable Management of Bio-diversity in Nilmini Estate Private Ltd., Ihala Millawa, Morawaka

 2. Method of Bio-Diversity Assessment

-The method used in the bio-diversity assessment included following steps.
+The method used in the bio-diversity assessment included the following steps.

 1) All floral species were identified and recorded by a Research Assistant (RA) through a field survey in the estate, particularly in cropped areas

-2) Expert advise was sought whenever it found difficult to establish the correct identity of certain species
+2) Expert advice was sought whenever it found difficult to establish the correct identity of certain species

-4) Information were collected from the estate staff about the faunal species they have encountered in the premises
+4) Information was collected from the estate staff about the faunal species they have encountered in the premises

 5) Historical information of the estate was collected from past documents and residents in the area